-Fathers who voluntarily pay some child support because it is ordered, oftentimes do better as it relates to custody, parenting time and/or visitation.
+Fathers who voluntarily pay some child support because it is ordered, oftentimes do better as it relates to custody, parenting time, and/or visitation.
 This is because they often make a positive impression by stepping up financially without being ordered to do so.
-Ultimately, this could even have an effect on the final child support award as well.
+Ultimately, this could even affect the final child support award as well.

-Even if a father is seeking fifty-fifty or sole custody, they still should consider paying child support prior to an order — if the child is presently with the mother more than them.
+Even if a father is seeking fifty-fifty or sole custody, they still should consider paying child support before an order — if the child is present with the mother more than them.
 Paying child support without an order might ultimately paint them in a positive light by showing they care and are involved.